pkhuong/pkhuong.github.io/source/_posts/2020-02-01-too-much-locality-for-store-forwarding.markdown

                     v
                     C2

-How does one add slack?
+How does one add slack to these chains?
 With bounded queues!

 Experiment
 ==========